hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   The Standard Tessellation Language (STL) file format is native to a three-dimensional (3d) printing CAD software type called [stereolithography](https://en.wikipedia.org/wiki/Stereolithography).
 An STL file describes 3d structures in the form of unstructured triangulated surfaces with arbitrary units.

 Topographic change
   Topographic change is the increase or decrease in elevation of the Earth's surface as a function of time.
 Conceptually, tracking topographic changes could consist of a simple comparison (i.e., subtraction) of elevation changes at two different moments.
 However, topographic change detection is not quite that simple, since every measurement technique has spatial inaccuracies with regards to the exact location and elevation of recorded points.
+For this reason, methods have been developed that, based on a level of detection (LoD), generate topographic change maps conveying and accounting for spatial uncertainty.
+Depending on the method, either strict global LoD raster {cite:p}`pasternack_flood-driven_2017` or less strict pixel-based LoD values {cite:p}`wheaton_accounting_2010` are used to remove uncertainty from topographic change maps.
+Topographic change maps also enable the visualization of soil loss (i.e., erosion), which is a growing challenge for agriculture and beyond.
+To this end, the USGS developed a publicly available website that is dedicated to topographic change (visit [https://usgs.gov](https://www.usgs.gov/core-science-systems/eros/topochange)).

+  *French: Changement du terrain (non-technique) <br>German: Topografischer Wandel (kein technischer Begriff)*

 xdmf
   The [eXtensible Data Model and Format (XDMF)](https://www.xdmf.org/) library provides standard routines for exchanging (scientific) datasets that result from high performance computing (HPC) tasks.
 XDMF files redundantly store *light* and *heavy* data in XML and HDF5 format and *Python* interfaces exist for both formats.
 Thus, XDMF or XMF files are often linked to a `*.h4` or `*.h5` ({term}`HDF`) file that contains heavy simulation datasets.